jamesdh/kompromat/README.md

 1. Verify you have a Java 11 or greater runtime installed.
    1. From a command line, type `java --version` and hit enter to see the version
+   2. If you don't, download it from their [website](https://www.oracle.com/java/technologies/downloads/).
 2. Verify you have a recent version of [Chrome](https://www.google.com/chrome/index.html) installed.
 3. Download the compressed zip of the latest release from [here](https://github.com/jamesdh/kompromat/releases/latest).
 4. Extract the zip.